solana-foundation/developer-content/docs/core/programs/anchor.md

 - `program.methods` - This is the builder API for creating instruction calls related to the program's IDL
-- `.instructionName` - Specific an instruction from the program IDL, passing in any instruction data as comma-separated values
+- `.instructionName` - Specific instruction from the program IDL, passing in any instruction data as comma-separated values
 - `.accounts` - Pass in the address of each account required by the instruction as specified in the IDL
 - `.signers` - Optionally pass in an array of keypairs required as additional